Our aircraft have a distinct look, feel, sound and personality.

 On a rotational basis, items such as the following are supplied or made available to members:

 In addition to the above we provide a variety of regalia in our online store at www.misasa.co.za where suppliers are invited to showcase products that they offer at a discount to our members.

 Pilot Memberships - R720: Open to pilots and others that are paid up members of the Aero Club of South africa.
 Joint membership renewal is available through MISASA.
 Members receive Aero Club membership credentials and enjoy all benefits that the association has to offer.
 Membership fees are due for any given calendar year commencing on 1 January and are not prorated.

 Co-Pilot Membership - R200: Open to enthusiasts, inactive and or foreign pilots.
-Members receive the quarterly membership magazine, Microflight Africa, may subscribe to news feeds, join fly-aways and are permitted access to controlled areas during events and competitions.
+Members receive the printed magazine, Microflight Africa, regalia, they may subscribe to newsletter feeds, join fly-aways and are permitted access to controlled areas during events and competitions.
 Co-pilots receive membership badges.
-Membership fees are based on the number of magazines to be suplied during any given year.
-The cost of foreign postage is added to the R80 for non-SA co-pilot addresses.
+Membership fees do not include foreign postage charges.
+The cost of foreign postage is added for non-SA co-pilot addresses.